• Our vision

-2. To nurture an army for positive change
+2. To nurture a supportive network of coaches for positive change

 3. Be the standard of excellence for coaching